RACV Logo

 Day 11: Osaka

-Say goodbye to Kyushu and jump on the shinkansen back to Osaka.
+Say goodbye to Kyushu and jump on the shinkansen (bullet train) back to Osaka.
 When you arrive this afternoon, soak up some free time to relax or explore.
 Tonight, why not head out for dinner and drinks with your leader and fellow travellers, to celebrate an amazing trip in southern Japan.

 Day 12: Osaka